Hurricane Luis: Sint Maarten

 The southern part of the island, the Dutch-owned Sint Maarten, received more catastrophic damage than the northern French end.
 The strongest winds came onshore on the Dutch side, and the capital city of Philipsburg was at least 70% decimated by the storm.
 Flooding from Luis affected the Great Salt Pond, which deluged several streets.

 Of the 70% of residences that were damaged in the storm, nearly 15% became uninhabitable, including businesses, churches, the main airport terminal, some schools, and four hotels.
 Over 5,000 Haitians living in the Dutch quarter were left homeless, while some towns on the island spent nearly three months without water and power.
 Of the 1,500 boats sheltered in Simpson Bay Lagoon, nearly 1,300—or 85%—were sunken or run aground.
 The official death toll in Sint Maarten was eight, with the possibility of more deaths by drowning in the lagoon.

 Princess Juliana Airport recorded sustained winds of 87 mph, with maximum gusts of up to 114 mph.
 The barometric pressure fell, at its lowest, between 963 and 964 mbar.
 Tropical storm-force winds brushed the island for approximately 21 hours, while hurricane-force sustained winds lasted up to eight hours as the hurricane passed with minimal forward speed between 7 and 9 mph.
 Total damages on the Dutch side were catastrophic, totaling around US$1.8 billion, and Luis was the most devastating hurricane to hit the islands since Hurricane Donna in 1960.

-Anguilla

-The eye of the hurricane passed over the northeastern tip of Anguilla.
-Although its geographic placement means that the island likely would have sustained worse damage than St. Martin, the total scale of damage is still unknown.
-Luis was the worst hurricane the island suffered since Hurricane Donna in 1960.